 Being hit by a vehicle can have a devastating impact on your life.
 If you have been injured in a pedestrian accident, you may be able to recover compensation for the cost of your injuries, as well as the physical and emotional impact they have had on your life.

-Alva & Shuttleworth, LLC represents the victims of pedestrian accidents throughout Pennsylvania and New Jersey.
+Alva Foster & Moscow, LLC represents the victims of pedestrian accidents throughout Pennsylvania and New Jersey.
 We are based in Philadelphia and serve clients in the surrounding areas of Montgomery, Delaware, Bucks and Chester Counties.

 Overview on Pedestrian Accidents in Pennsylvania